railsbridge-boston/railsbridge-boston/views/installfest/text_editor.markdown

 1. Inside the `Downloads` folder you should find the `Sublime Text 2.x.x.dmg` — double click it to open it.
 1. That will open the Sublime Text installer disk image in the Finder window in front of you.
 Drag `Sublime Text 2` into `Applications`.
-1. (optional) To edit files in Sublime Text from the command line, you need to add a `symlink`.
-This will allow you to type `subl Gemfile` (for instance) on the command line to edit your Gemfile.
-Type this command in the Terminal:

 #### Linux
 These are directions tested for Kubuntu/Ubuntu version 13.04, although it will probably work on other distributions such as Mint.